Visiting the Gardens

 Photography Policy

 Visitors are welcome to take photographs and videos for their own personal use and enjoyment.
 The Japan House gardens cannot be closed off or reserved for private photography sessions or events.
-Visitors cannot block off or restrict traffic to the tea garden or dry rock garden.
+Visitors cannot block off or restrict traffic to the tea garden or dry rock garden for any reason.
 To ensure a positive experience for all visitors, please abide by the following photography guidelines:

 • All visitors should remain on garden pathways at all times.